BjornKennethHolmstrom/website/src/routes/essays/architecture-of-the-open-hand/part-iii.md

-### III.
-The Trap: When Good Intentions Meet Bad Incentives
+### The Trap: When Good Intentions Meet Bad Incentives

 Let us assume, for a moment, that every human being woke tomorrow wanting peace.
 That every president, general, and citizen genuinely desired an end to violence.
 Would war stop?